jundalisay/spblist/content/en/research/mao/quotations/chapter-15.md

 In the sphere of theory, destroy the roots of ultra-democracy.

 The danger of ultrademocracy lies in the fact that it damages or even completely wrecks the Party organization and weakens or even completely undermines the Party's fighting capacity.
 It renders the Party incapable of fulfilling its fighting tasks and thereby causing the defeat of the revolution.

 Next, it should be pointed out that the source of ultra-democracy consists in the petty bourgeoisie's individualistic aversion to discipline.

 When this characteristic is brought into the Party, it develops into ultra-democratic ideas politically and organizationally.
 These ideas are utterly incompatible with the fighting tasks of the proletariat.

-"On Correcting Mistaken Ideas in the Party" (December 1929), Selected Works, Vol. I, p.
-108.
+<cite>"On Correcting Mistaken Ideas in the Party" (December 1929), Selected Works, Vol. I, p.
+108.</cite>

-Note:
+### Note

-1. The "Three Check-ups" and "Three Improvements" constituted an important movement for Party consolidation and for ideological education in the army which was carried out by our Party in conjunction with the land reform during the People's
-War of Liberation.
+1. The "Three Check-ups" and "Three Improvements" constituted an important movement for Party consolidation and for ideological education in the army which was carried out by our Party in conjunction with the land reform during the People's War of Liberation.

 In the localities, the "Three Check-ups" meant checking on class origin, ideology and style of work; in the armed units, the check-ups were on class origin, performance of duty and will to fight.
 The "Three Improvements" meant organizational consolidation, ideological education and rectification of style of work.